adamsilver/fdpb/03-Book-A-Flight.md

 Again, we can do better.

-### Text box
+### Text Box

 A text box (`input type="search"`) is another option.
-The search type enhances the functionality of a regular text box (`input type="text"`) by allowing the user to clear the contents of the field&mdash;either by tapping the X or pressing the escape key.
+The search type enhances the functionality of a regular text box (`input type="text"`) by allowing the user to clear the contents of the field&mdash;either by tapping the *X* or pressing the escape key.

 ![Image here](/etc/)